vidar-alvestad/openshift-reference-springboot-server/README.md

 # What is Covered in the Application?

+## Starters

+The application has one starter  [aurora-spring-boot-starter](https://git.aurora.skead.no/projects/AUF/repos/aurora-spring-boot-starters/browse/aurora) in order to set up normal aurora requirements such as
+ - grouping properties into their own property sources
+ - setting default properties for actuator
+ - instrumenting RestTemplates with metrics
+ - instrument ServerFilter with metrics
+ - instrument logback with metrics

+There is a starter for testing with spock [aurora-spock-spring-boot-starter](https://git.aurora.skead.no/projects/AUF/repos/aurora-spring-boot-starters/browse/aurora-oracle)

+A starter for working with oracle databases with flyway [aurora-oraclespring-boot-starter](https://git.aurora.skead.no/projects/AUF/repos/aurora-spring-boot-starters/browse/aurora-spock)

+In order to auto configure a datasource provided on openshift add the following configuration to your properties file

+    aurora:
+      db: NAME_OF_DB

+All starters are versioned together.

 ## Log Configuration

 All Skatteetaten applications should log using the same standard logging pattern.
 Also, all applications running on Openshift has to log to a specific folder in the container for the logs to picked up and automatically indexed in